History of the Community Center for the Performing Arts (CCPA)

 In 2005 the CCPA kicked off its first major Capital Improvements Campaign, dubbed MORE WOW NOW.
 The campaign’s first goal was to buy the vacant property behind the building.
 The back lot was purchased from the City of Eugene in 2006 for a total cost of $55,000.

-Since then several projects have been completed to improve the Hall and reduce our sound impact on the neighborhood, including installation of a heating, ventilation and air conditioning (HVAC) system, added insulation of the attic, and refurbished windows.
+Since then, other projects have been completed to improve the Hall and reduce our sound impact on the neighborhood, including the installation of a heating, ventilation, and air conditioning (HVAC) system, added insulation of the attic, and refurbished windows.